Is an Engineering Degree Worth It?

 CareerMedian SalaryJob Growth (2024-2034)Annual Openings

 Engineering salaries significantly outperform most other bachelor’s degree fields.
-Even the lowest-paying engineering discipline (civil engineering at $99,590) exceeds the median for all bachelor’s degree holders (~$75,000, BLS 2024).
+Even the lowest-paying engineering discipline in the table above (civil engineering at $100,840) sits well above the typical median for bachelor’s degree holders overall.

 How much does an engineering degree cost vs. what you earn?